Saint Paul & Minnesota Foundation

 Success Rates

 The Foundation makes over 8,500 grants annually (including donor-advised grants).
-In 2024, Foundation-directed grant programs made 1,663 grants.
-In the first 2025 transitional grant round, 456 grants totaling $14 million were awarded.
+Foundation-directed grant programmes make approximately 1,663 grants annually.
+In recent transitional grant rounds, hundreds of grants totalling millions of dollars have been awarded.

-For the Minnesota Community IDEAS Program 2025: 15 organizations were selected from across Minnesota to receive funding.
+For the Minnesota Community IDEAS Programme: 15 organisations are typically selected from across Minnesota to receive funding in each cohort.

 Specific application-to-award ratios are not publicly disclosed, but the Foundation shares data from past grant rounds to help frame grantseeker expectations.